-Join me in this live, 90-minute class and discover the five things I’ve learned about the history, art, and heart of dictionary-making.
+View the archive of my 90-minute class and discover the Five Things I’ve Learned about the history, art, and heart of dictionary-making.

 I have been passionate about dictionaries all my life.
 That passion was profoundly deepened when I discovered the story of the Oxford English Dictionary and the unlikely collaborators who created it, a tale I first told in The Professor and the Madman and then expanded upon in The Meaning of Everything.